-In the middle of most of these battles is the Sinaloa Cartel, led by Guzman.
+In the middle of most of these battles was the Sinaloa Cartel, led by Guzman.
 The cartel's power stems from its control over marijuana and poppy cultivation in the so-called Golden Triangle, which is made up of Sinaloa, Durango and Chihuahua states; as well as on the cartel's ingenuity and multinational approach.
 Guzman, for instance, commandeered an entire hangar at the Mexico City airport to serve his interests and built long tunnels into the United States from Mexico to get his product to market.
-While his arrest slowed his rise, he remained a force even while behind bars.
+While his 1993 arrest slowed his rise, he remained a force even while behind bars.
 His brother, Arturo Guzman Loera, alias "El Pollo," took control of the operations.
 His cohorts, in particular Zambada, the Beltran Leyva clan, and Esparragoza kept him flush with cash.
 And when it seemed that Guzman might be extradited to face trial in the United States, these allies engineered his escape from a high-security prison in 2001.

 The escape set the stage for another “federation,” this time led by Guzman himself.
 The new "federation" was developed after an meeting in 2002 that included the Beltran Leyva clan, Zambada, Esparragoza and remnants of the Carrillo Fuentes clan in Juarez.
 It quickly took control of the Arizona-Mexico border area and also competed with the Tijuana faction for control of the Baja California entryway, sparking another round of fighting between Guzman and the Arellano Felix clan.
 At the same time, the “federation” sought to win corridors in the east from Gulf Cartel, provoking a battle over perhaps the border’s most prized legal passageway, Nuevo Laredo, which plunged that area into violence in 2003-2004.